ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/thursday/Data_in_R/data_in_R_prepare.md

 * File -> New File -> R Notebook
 * Save the Notebook (Ex. test)

+you may need to install a few more packages.

 ### R Markdown

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.